xrickastley/origins-genshin-docs/docs/elements/elements.md

 When applying an element to an entity, it will decay over time, so there isn't any "infinite elemental application"!

+!!! tip
+	If you wish to disable elements ("I want to just use this mod for cool power rendering"), you may disable them with a gamerule!
+Simply do `/gamerule doElements false` and Elements will simply serve as colored DMG!

+	This gamerule doesn't nullify Elemental RES% and Elemental DMG Bonus% though, as they still apply even when elements is disabled!

 ## Elemental Gauge Theory

 !!! tip